 O'Mallory knows she's about to find out.

-The Police have already established a perimeter about the bodies, keeping everyone out of the lot and yellow 'Crime Scene' tape stretches across the wide front entrance, preventing any access to the bodies of Albert and Nikita Morrison.
+The Police have already established a perimeter about the bodies, keeping everyone out of the lot and yellow 'Crime Scene' tape stretches across the front entrance, which is closed to the extent of a doorway to prevent any access to the bodies of Albert and Nikita Morris.

-The sun has already set, casting the lot into heavy shadow, and while the high beams of the headlights illuminate the bodies, the flashing colors of the rotating lights on the Police RMPs do nothing to aid the scene.
+The sun has already set, casting the lot into sharp light and shadow from the high lot lights, and while these and the high beams of the headlights illuminate the bodies in steady white, the flashing colors of the rotating lights on the Police RMPs do nothing to aid the scene.
 Ducky asks the Sergeant to have them turned off.
-When the MCR truck arrives, there'll be floodlights to set up.
+When the MCR truck arrives, there'll be floodlights to set up which will do far more than the overhead lights.

 "Okay, Doctor."
 The Officer-in-Charge of the scene has worked with Mallard before but that doesn't save him from a scathing commentary upon the police having touched the bodies to determine identity.
 A Navy Captain and his wife are in NCIS' jurisdiction, but it'd probably been safer for the officers had they gone through their own ME.